MacManley/gt7-udp/README.md

 |11  |ASM Active            |flags & 1 << 10|
 |12  |TCS Active            |flags & 1 << 11|

-These bit flags can be accessed using the getFlags() function as shown below:
+These bit flags can be accessed using the getFlag() function as shown below:

 ```C++
 #include "GT7UDPParser.h"